csev/cc4e/book/chap04.md

 The problem would be solved if it were possible to "un-read" the unwanted character.
 Then, every time the program reads one character too many, it could push it back on the input, so the rest of the code could behave as if it had never been read.
-Fortunately, it's easy to simulate un- getting a character, by writing a pair of cooperating functions. `getch` delivers the next input character to be considered; `ungetch` puts a character back on the input, so that the next call to `getch` will return it again.
+Fortunately, it's easy to simulate un-getting a character, by writing a pair of cooperating functions. `getch` delivers the next input character to be considered; `ungetch` puts a character back on the input, so that the next call to `getch` will return it again.